 We headed on our way, driving for what seemed quite a while - 275+ miles, and made a phone call to one of the parks that we are already reserved at on our way home - Robert's Roost outside Quesnell.
 It was a nice park, so we already know we will enjoy spending our two days that we have reserved there in August (boy, that seems like a long way away!).
-The next morning, we got up and went into the town (quite nice town) and did 2 hours worth of laundry and Vince was able to take care of a couple housekeeping chores - like getting a key made and a new hose for a water pump, etc.

-We headed on our way after those few chores.
-On our way up 97.
-We drove without too much incident - except seeing ANOTHER MOOSE!!
-Fun, again.
-We were headed to a provincial park.
 But we were a bit concerned because they were only back-in sites.
 Fortunately, we found a place we could pull off the side of the road to a bit of a drive through site, well - actually just pull off site.
 The mosquitoes were ferocious, and it was rainy, so we pretty much stayed inside - enjoyed a couple of DVD's - Tim Hawkins and Chondra Pearce.
 This was our first experience with dry camping.
 We had a few moments of concern with the tank settings reading full and just about full.
 But = we made it through okay.
 Good training for our time that we will spend driving up the Dalton Highway towards Prudhoe Bay.
 We all had an early bedtime - catching up on lost sleep somewhere along the way.
 And that concludes days three and four.
 Tomorrow - we head up to Dawson Creek - Mile "0" of the Alaskan Hiway!
 The excitement builds!

 No comments: